-The Zoom H6 is the best digital voice recorder for creative professionals.
-The six-track recorder’s removable, high-fidelity microphones and four XLR inputs make it exceptionally versatile and a good choice if you record audio that’s meant to be heard.
+The six-track recorder’s removable, high-fidelity microphones and four XLR/TLS inputs make it exceptionally versatile and a good choice if you record audio for a living.
 The H6 is the size and weight of a brick, but its solid construction makes it durable enough for traveling and location recordings.
-For audio professionals – musicians, Foley artists, sound engineers for film, podcasters and more – who record sound for an audience, the Zoom H6 is an ideal choice.
+For audio professionals – musicians, Foley artists, sound engineers for film, podcasters and more – who record sound for an audience, the Zoom H6 All Black is an ideal choice.

 The digital recorder’s best feature is its interchangeable microphones.
 It comes with two microphones: an XY microphone and a mid-side microphone.
 You can also purchase four other microphones, each designed for a specific purpose.
 This makes the H6 the most versatile portable recorder on the market.
 It even has marking features that make it easy to sync up audio with videos.

 Storage isn’t a major concern for most digital recorders because 4GB to 8GB is enough to last a student or a business professional for years.
 This isn’t the case for creative professionals, who record big audio files that can quickly fill up gigabytes of data.
-Storage capacity is one of the Zoom H6’s downsides – it only comes with 2GB of storage.
-That said, it’s one of the few digital audio recorders on the market that is SDXC compatible.
-While SDXC’s can hold up to 2TB of data, the device is currently only compatible with 128GB SDXCs.
+Storage capacity is fairly standard on the Zoom H6 - it can record onto SD cards of up to 128GB in size, which makes it versatile enough for all uses.